Protecting Your Lifestyle If You’ve Been Made Redundant

-With a large sum of money, it can be tempting to pay off personal loans or credit cards, or put some cash towards your home loan.
-While these can be great options depending on circumstance, other important bills and day to day living must be considered.
+With a large sum of money, it can be tempting to pay off personal loans or credit cards or put some cash towards your home loan.
+While these can be great options depending on circumstance, other important bills and day-to-day living must be considered.
 If putting money towards debts is a good option for you, you may consider paying off loans with higher interest rates first such as credit cards.

 4. Placing mortgage payments on hold

-Following so many job losses due to the COVID pandemic, banks have introduced many assistance options to help home owners through difficult times.
-Options may include delaying or restructuring repayments extending loan terms or switching to an interest only option to name a few.
+Following so many job losses due to the COVID pandemic, banks have introduced many assistance options to help homeowners through difficult times.
+Options may include delaying or restructuring repayments extending loan terms or switching to an interest-only option to name a few.

 5. Check superannuation and insurances

 Becoming unemployed may affect insurances and superannuation benefits.
 Some insurances may not allow claims such as income protection or TDP if you become injured or ill while out of work.
-This may be work a discussion with your insurer on how your policies are affected.
+This may be working a discussion with your insurer on how your policies are affected.

 6. Professional advice

-Redundancy could mean a financial set-back for many long term goals.
+Redundancy could mean a financial setback for many long-term goals.
 Seeing financial advice from an experienced professional can help you make informed decisions regarding your redundancy package and how to stay on track.

 Below are some articles that may interest you: